 - Like a wrestling competition, grappling the competitor and trying to force them to submit.

 #5 is how I need to act toward sin.
-The consequences of sin if it mastered me would be dire, possibly in this life; definitely in eternity (Genesis 4:6-7, 1 Peter 5:8).
+The consequences of sin if it conquered me would be dire, possibly in this life; definitely in eternity (Genesis 4:6-7, 1 Peter 5:8).
 I need to realise that I am in a fight to the death.
 My response to sin cannot be lukewarm if I am to win.
-It’s trying to kill me; it’s eradication is serious business.
+It’s trying to kill me; eradication is the only sensible response.

 Not Condemnation, Conviction.
 At times in the past I’ve found reflecting on my own sinfulness incredibly discouraging.
 Even trying as hard as I could my behaviour still disappointed me.
 That is especially true when trying to break habitual sin.
 Like most things in life there’s, an apt – if not gross – proverb for that (Proverbs 26:11).

 Habitual sin can tie us in knots.
-I don’t want to do it.
-But I do want to do it.
+I don’t want to do it; I do want to do it.
 Do I really want to stop?
-Is it because I am weak?
-Because I don’t love God enough?
+Is it because I am weak that I fail?
+Is it I don’t love God enough?
 It is one big giant confusing and painful knot that has us firmly tied in the centre, crushing us and making the struggle feel futile.

 The nature of our repentance must be heartfelt.
 So how did I repent of something which I was strongly drawn to (a habit)?
 I’m no expert, but here’s my experience.
 First, I repented of being drawn to it.
 I acknowledged that there was part of me that was broken – horribly infected by sin – and that I needed God’s help to break free from it.
 The reality is God knew my heart anyway.
 He wasn’t surprised to hear about it – but I was admitting to myself the depth of the problem.
 I couldn’t do it on my own.
 I confronted the ugly face in the mirror.